hydra3333/vpy_slideshow/README.md

 \_AI\_ has much better and elegant code which works with audio ... consider looking for that on GITHUB.
 ___

+### Limitations

+The process is quite slow, so we automatically encode 150 pics/videos or so at a time in `chunks` and concatenate them at the end.

+We're OK for a thousand or so images/videos in a directory tree per slideshow.

+The background audio is not looped, if it is shorter than the resulting slideshow video then there will be silence at the end.
+You can easily add more background audio, it's up to you, background audio is auto-trimmed to the duration of the slideshow video.

 ### Portabe "Installation" (x64 only)

 It's portable.
 Stuff all goes into the folder tree which you create first.